Hans Knieper: Kronborg Castle

 Knieper arrived in Kronborg in the company of the Flemish master weaver Anthonius de Goech (or the Corte or de Gorth).
-Anthonius de Goech brought all materials to execute the tapestries with him but died within three months of his arrival (eight months after his appointment).
+Anthonius de Goech brought all the materials to execute the tapestries with him but died within three months of his arrival (eight months after his appointment).
 Knieper was then given the post of director of the weaving workshop.
 He travelled back and forth between Denmark and Flanders to import further materials and skilled workers.
 He managed to establish a high-quality workshop near Kronborg Castle which had about 20 weavers and executed many works for the king.
 He probably appointed another master weaver to manage the actual weaving work in the shop.

 First tapestries

 As early as 1579 his workshop was able to deliver twelve tapestries with the Old Testament story of David and Nebuchadnezzar and a single tapestry with the story of Susanna and Daniel, none of which have survived.
 He delivered in the same year a further five tapestries of the Susanna series and two more Daniels.
 It has been speculated that between 1579 and 1581 the weaving activities ceased.
 It is not clear whether the Flemish weavers returned to their home country.

 In this period, Knieper continued to work as the royal painter.
-He made paintings for the king’s chamber (the story of Gideon) and other rooms as well as the altarpiece for the castle’s chapel.
-Knieper was also responsible for the maintenance and preservation of the castle’s tapestries.
+He made paintings for the king's chamber (the story of Gideon) and other rooms as well as the altarpiece for the castle's chapel.
+Knieper was also responsible for the maintenance and preservation of the castle's tapestries.